 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-Unlawful Stalking is a serious offence under Queensland law punishable, in some circumstances, by up to 10 years imprisonment.
-The punishments for unlawful stalking are set out in section 359E of the Queensland Criminal Code which provides for three different maximum penalties.
+Unlawful stalking is a serious offence under Queensland law punishable, in some circumstances, by up to 10 years imprisonment.
+The punishments for unlawful stalking are set out in section 359E of the Criminal Code Act 1899 which provides for three different maximum penalties.

 If the crime is committed, simpliciter, it is punishable by up to 5 years imprisonment.
 If it is committed with actual or threatened violence, while armed with a weapon, or in contravention of a court order (for example a domestic violence order) it is punishable by up to 7 years imprisonment.
 If it is committed by a person who is a member of a criminal organisation it is punishable by up to 10 years imprisonment.